Constipation in children

 Constipation in children causes

 Infants and children with constipation are treated differently from adults because patterns of bowel movements change from the time they are born until they are age 3 or 4 years.
 The majority of children with constipation do not have a medical disease or disorder causing the constipation.
-Rarely, a disorder causes infants and children to have significant problems moving their bowels.
+Rarely, a disorder causes infants and children to have significant problems emptying their bowels.

 Many things can contribute to constipation: